sizigia/learn-co-lessons/README.md

 <div id="89a3bef8-0617-4e87-a9e4-df420522fd1f" style="height: 525px; width: 100%;" class="plotly-graph-div"></div><script type="text/javascript">require(["plotly"], function(Plotly) { window.PLOTLYENV=window.PLOTLYENV || {};window.PLOTLYENV.BASE_URL="https://plot.ly";Plotly.newPlot("89a3bef8-0617-4e87-a9e4-df420522fd1f", [{"x": [4, 1, 5, 6, 3, 2], "y": [8, 11, 8, 13, 6, 4], "mode": "markers", "text": ["bob", "suzie", "fred", "edgar", "steven", "natalie"]}], {}, {"showLink": true, "linkText": "Export to plot.ly"})});</script>

 Ok, so if you move your mouse over the dots, you can see the names that correspond to each point.
 Also, when we hover over the dot at the x axis of point four, we can see that is Bob's point, just like it should be.
 Now, who is closest to Bob?
-It looks like Fred is, so that is easiest delivery for Bob.
+It looks like Fred is closest since he's only one avenue away.
+Fred seems to be the easiest delivery for Bob.

 ### Summary